 Note: Some images are from web pages, but are applicable to mobile apps.

-There are 3 key values that shouldn’t be ignored when developing your mobile app:
+3 key values that shouldn’t be ignored when developing your mobile app:

 Functionality - Does the app work?
 Is it too slow?
 Do the links work?
 Clicking at the same button five times without response will probably result with your app ending up in the trash bin.

 Consistency - Consistent performance is simply an app that doesn’t crash.
 Apps that don’t perform as expected are usually uninstalled apps, and that’s not good for your ASO.

 A consistent app is also an app that consumes as little space and power as possible from the user’s device.
 Every time a user receives that annoying message about how to “manage your storage in Settings” he or she will usually start deleting some pictures, and when that’s not enough, continue searching for apps that take too much space.
 If your app is near the top of that list - there’s a high risk your app will be removed together with the blurry pictures from last Friday’s party.